thomasdigby/grunt-svg-extend/README.md

 Type: `String`
 Default value: null

-Source directory of SVG files, cannot contain more than a single level.
+Source directory of .svg files, cannot contain more than a single level.

 #### target
 Type: `String`
 Default value: null

-Target directory of SCSS file.
+Target directory of .scss file.

-#### scssName
+#### output
 Type: `String`
 Default value: null

 Name for the .scss file.

+#### options.pngsource
+Type: `String`
+Default value: null

+Source directory of the fallback .png file.

+#### options.svgtest
+Type: `String`
+Default value: `no-svg`

+Class used to detect fallback to png, default is modernizr's 'no-svg'.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+*	v0.1.0	Added PNG fallback option, choose a test class (e.g. no-svg) and a path to the fallback .png
+*	v0.0.2	Update to package.json
-0.0.1: Initial commit
+*	v0.0.1	Initial commit

 ## License
 Copyright (c) 2014 Thomas Digby.
 Licensed under the MIT license.